chinempc/Data-Structures-and-Algorithmns/README.md

 # Data-Structures-and-Algorithmns-Interview-Prep-Challenge

-The point of this challenge is go gameify our process in studying for our technical interviews.
+The point of this challenge is to gameify our process in studying for our technical interviews.
 Friendly competition 😈🕹️

 # Gameplan